-Bluefish are not big, with the average size being about a foot long on Florida's east coast, although they grow up to and over 20 pounds in the northeast..
+Bluefish are not big, with the average size caught when surf fishing in Florida is about a foot long, although they grow up to and over 20 pounds in the northeast..
 They are predators like jack crevalle, they herd baitfish toward the shore as they feed voraciously on them in a blood bath.
 You can actually see blood in the water, it's freakish to watch a big school of them feeding almost like piranha.

 Of course, that means they are easy to catch because you can just toss a Got-Cha plug into the middle of the fray and hook up to 1-2 fish at a time on that small plug with two treble hooks.

 Just remember, if you handle them carelessly while fishing, you might feel a little nip and wind up missing a hunk of flesh to their piranha-like chompers.

 If you didn't know any better, a bowfin might appear completely harmless.
 I have to admit, I didn't know any better when I caught my first one at the Hillsborough River on the east side of Tampa one morning while a friend and I enjoyed a peaceful canoe trip amongst alligators everywhere.

 I had on a big fat worm and 30 lb. test monofilament.
 I usually used Gamakatsu hooks at that time, so at least I had a strong hook on!
 Something grabbed my worm and I was sure it was an alligator.
 I fought that thing for a good twenty minutes.
 When I finally got it to the surface I realized it was a bowfin.
 I had only seen a photo in a fishing guide before, and never in person.
 And never with the mouth open!